galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 > ### {% icon hands_on %} Exploring the sample tool forms
 >
-> * Install the ToolFactory safely to suit your needs as described below
+> * With the ToolFactory working and the sample history active as described above
-> * Import the sample history
+> * Select any of the generated toolshed archive history items.
-> * Select any of the generated toolshed archive history items so you can see the circular "redo" button
+> * This should open the item details up, so you can see the circular "redo" button
-> * Click "redo"
+> * Click that button - the ToolFactory form that generated that tool will appear.
-> * Examine the form settings used to generate the tool
+> * Examine the form settings used to generate the tool.
-> * Try changing things - add new parameters or inputs/outputs; press `execute`; check the new version of the tool
+> * Try changing names or prompts.
+Add new parameters or inputs/outputs; press `execute`; check the new version of the tool
 > * For example, change the default for the Hello example to `Galaxy Training Network` and generate an updated version.
 {: .hands_on}